 Abstract

 The dataset includes the annotation files of nine high-quality de novo transcriptomes generated from shotgun assemblies of short-sequence reads.
 The species are ecologically-important members of sub-arctic North Pacific marine zooplankton communities.
 The de novo assemblies included one generated several years ago plus eight new ones generated from six co-occurring species of calanoid copepods in the Gulf of Alaska.
 The transcriptomes include the first published ones for Neocalanus plumchrus, Neocalanus cristatus, Eucalanus bungii and Metridia pacifica and three for Neocalanus flemingeri and two for Calanus marshallae.
 Total RNA from single individuals was used to construct gene libraries that were sequenced on an Illumina Next-Seq platform.
 Short-sequence reads were assembled with Trinity software and resulting transcripts were annotated using the SwissProt database with additional functional annotation using gene ontology terms and enzyme function.
 The annotations files are the first ones published for these species.
-The integrated database can be used for quantitative inter- and intra-species comparisons of gene expression patterns across biological processes using the annotations.
+The integrated dataset can be used for quantitative inter- and intra-species comparisons of gene expression patterns across biological processes using the annotations.
 These data are further described in the following publications: Hartline, et al. (2023) (DOI: 10.1038/s41597-023-02130-1), Roncalli, et al. (2022) (DOI: 10.1111/mec.16354), and Roncalli, et al. (2019) (DOI: 10.1038/s42003-019-0565-5)

 Coverage